jongilm/CV/README.md

 About Me: [https://about.me/jonathangilmore/](https://about.me/jonathangilmore/)<br>

 A very experienced IT Professional with a wealth of knowledge in all aspects of software development including security related systems and communications, wired and wireless networks, embedded systems, blockchain/DLT systems, smart card technologies, banking and financial systems.<br>
-An adaptable individual offering significant technical expertise, strong troubleshooting skills and a proven ability to implement innovative solutions and optimise resources - seeking either a technical or team lead software engineering/development role in the IT, Telecommunications or Finance sectors.<br>
+An adaptable individual offering significant technical expertise, strong troubleshooting skills and a proven ability to implement innovative solutions and optimise resources - seeking either a technical or team lead software engineering/development role in the IT, Telecommunications or Finance sectors.
+I am also open to opportunities in training, as this is a particular passion and talent of mine, and/or customer-facing roles.<br>
 I am proud to have consistently managed successful assignments and projects, attributable to thorough and accurate I.S. disciplines and business knowledge supported by an excellent technical background and very good inter-personal and communication skills.<br>

 ## <a name="codeexamples">Code</a> Examples